sardana-org/sardana-followup/20180405/MINUTES.md

 		* Measurement groups with faulty controllers are disappearing
 		* testing new releases of Sardana and Taurus - no complaints so far
 	* DESY
+	        * Users would like to have motor limits checked before the scan (sardana-org/sardana#46)
-		* Motor limit checking won't allow movement to the limit
+		        * Motor limit checking won't allow scans to the limit
+			* Scans with custom unpredictible generators can not be checked (maybe we could check if the generateor "standard" and it only then check the limits)
 			* Moved checks to pre-scan hook, so users can enable and disable it
 		* RunningMacros Door attribute
 			* possible enhancement, already used at DESY
 			* shows entire stack of currently running macros
 			* at SOLARIS we parse the Debug attribute for that
+			* Door's Status attribute should do the same thing
 3. Collaborative Developments - Review
 	* Jan18 review - TODOs left, bugs found
 		* -> slides